iankury/PinhaWiki/README.md

-HTML and CSS by Maria Kury, C++ and Javascript by Ian Kury

 PinhaWiki is an Information Retrieval project with the following purposes: testing/demonstrating my programming skills; practicing newly learned Information Retrieval concepts; serving as proof of concept of the Vector Space Model.

-It is not a commercial project, and some key aspects of a real-world project are outside of its scope (e. g. system security).

 The main source of Information Retrieval theory I've studied for this project (e. g. for weighting, modelling, indexing, scoring...) is the following ebook: